Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 8. Interrupt Handling

-Control unit manages intervention signals that execute CPU control to handle temporary special tasks or events.
+The control unit manages intervention signals that execute CPU control to handle temporary special tasks or events.
 The control unit saves the current state of the CPU, handles the interrupt, and then returns to the interrupted task.

 9. Control Registers